Rodger Levenson is Chairman, President and Chief Executive Officer of WSFS Financial Corporation and its primary subsidiary, WSFS Bank.

-Arthur J. Bacci joined WSFS as EVP and Chief Wealth Officer in April 2018.
-Prior to joining WSFS, Art was a Vice President at Principal Financial Group, a diversified global investment management firm, where he most recently served as Head of Principal’s Hong Kong business from 2013 to 2018.
-Art joined Principal in 2002 as chief financial officer of Principal Trust Company (in Delaware).
-He subsequently was named CEO/President of the trust company and Principal Bank.
+Mr. Bacci joined WSFS from Principal Financial Group where he successfully led multiple segments over 16 years.
+Most recently, he was head of Principal’s Hong Kong business from 2013 to 2018.
+Previously, Mr. Bacci was President and CEO of Principal Bank, Mr. Bacci also served as CFO of Delaware-based Principal Trust Company and subsequently became its President and CEO.
 He began his career with Bank of America and has held management positions with the William E. Simon & Sons private equity group and with a fin-tech company involved with financial advisory and trading products.

 Art received his BS in Finance from San Jose State and a MBA from Santa Clara University.
 He has also participated in leadership and management programs at the University of Pennsylvania Wharton School.